Plastic Surgeon in Fort Worth, TX

 • Right ArrowDo not smoke

-• Right ArrowHave a realistic understanding of plastic surgery and the outcome of your own surgery
+• Right ArrowHave a realistic understanding of Plastic Surgeon and the outcome of your own surgery

 • Right ArrowDo not have medical conditions that would interfere with your surgery or prevent you from recovering

-• Right ArrowAre prepared from an emotional standpoint and know the risks involved with plastic surgery
+• Right ArrowAre prepared from an emotional standpoint and know the risks involved with Plastic Surgeon

 Unsure whether a cosmetic procedure like liposuction or a breast lift is right for you?
 Contact our office today to schedule a consultation.
-We'll sit down with you one-on-one to discuss your options and figure out whether plastic surgery is the best course of action.
+We'll sit down with you one-on-one to discuss your options and figure out whether Plastic Surgeon is the best course of action.

-Now that you know a little more about our plastic surgery clinic and how we treat our amazing patients, let's take a closer look at a few of our most popular cosmetic procedures.
+Now that you know a little more about our Plastic Surgeon clinic and how we treat our amazing patients, let's take a closer look at a few of our most popular cosmetic procedures.

 shadow-thumb